hassanlatif/email-backend/README.md

 $ cd myworkspace/email-backend
 $ mvn clean package
 ```
-4. You will need create an S3 bucket to store the artifacts for deployment.
+4. You will need to create an S3 bucket to store the artifacts for deployment.
 Once you have created the S3 bucket, run the following command from the project’s root folder – where the  `sam.yaml`file is located:
 ```bash
 $ aws cloudformation package --template-file sam.yaml --output-template-file output-sam.yaml --s3-bucket <YOUR S3 BUCKET NAME>
 Uploading to xxxxxxxxxxxxxxxxxxxxxxxxxx  6464692 / 6464692.0  (100.00%)